jasonhand/personalweb/content/pages/blog/post-one.md

 showFeaturedImage: true
 showReadMoreLink: true

-Opinion

-Let’s cut through the noise: Developer Relations (DevRel) professionals don’t need to be AI experts, but ignoring AI altogether is a fast track to irrelevance.
+Developer Relations (DevRel) professionals don’t need to be AI experts, but ignoring AI altogether is a fast track to irrelevance.
 The rise of AI in developer tools, APIs, and workflows means that DevRel teams can’t afford to treat it like a black box.
 But here’s the good news—you don’t need to build models or memorize the math behind neural networks to be effective.
 What you need is a working knowledge of how AI integrates into the developer experience and how to explain it in plain, relatable terms.

 Understanding AI fundamentals—how machine learning models are trained, how APIs deliver AI-powered features, and where ethical pitfalls might lurk—is crucial.
 But it’s equally important to know where to stop.
 DevRel isn’t about showcasing encyclopedic knowledge; it’s about translating complex tech into actionable insights for developers.
 The value lies in making AI accessible, not in dazzling people with jargon.